artrz/thunderbird-theme-builder/README.md

         url: undefined,  // The author website.
     },

-    thunderbirdMinVersion: '115.0', // The minimum Thunderbird version required for the theme.
+    thunderbirdMinVersion: '115.0', // The minimum Thunderbird version supported by the theme.
+    thunderbirdMaxVersion: '129.0', // The maximum Thunderbird version supported by the theme.

     srcDir: 'src',         // Where the source files are located.
     outDir: 'build',       // Where the XPI file is going to be placed.